Oliver & Company: Animation

 Eleven minutes of the film used computer-generated imagery (CGI), including Fagin's trike.
 It was the first animated object to be tested with CGI, consisting of 18 parts.

 Using the xeroxgraphic process, backgrounds were made with "very simple washes without an acetate line on the top" to match the main setting and the characters.
 Skidmore, Owings & Merrill was the database for the New York City skyline, which was recreated for the film.
 The backgrounds of Jenny's apartment were intended to include gray Xerox lines to balance a distinction between the environment of Fagin's barge and the wharf, and Jenny's apartment, but the idea was discarded.

-Eleven minutes of the film used computer-generated imagery (CGI) animated by Michael Cedeno and Tina Price, such as the Brooklyn Bridge, cars, cityscapes, construction equipment, Fagin's trike, the interior of the tunnel, the New York City Subway, the stairway scene during "Perfect Isn't Easy", and Sykes's limo.
+Michael Cedeno and Tina Price animated eleven minutes of computer-generated imagery (CGI), including the Brooklyn Bridge, cars, cityscapes, construction equipment, Fagin's trike, the interior of the tunnel, the New York City Subway, the stairway scene during "Perfect Isn't Easy", and Sykes's limo.
 With the backgrounds lined over and painted, the CGI was generated with small pieces and hooked together by a computer with "time-consuming effects".
 The first object to be tested with CGI was Fagin's trike, consisting of 18 parts.